5 of the best apps for people with sight loss

 5. Colour ID

 This App uses your device’s camera to identify the colour of a point in front of you, with a crosshair so small that even a remote control could be labelled several different colours depending on the precise angle.
-Colours described are either a combination of common colour names or fancy words found on tins of paint.Add to my library
+Colours described are either a combination of common colour names or fancy words found on tins of paint.Log in or register to download

 Want to find more useful apps for living with sight loss?
 We’ve pulled together a list of 24 of our favourite apps for reading, networking, shopping and more, into one free handy eBook.